AltropInc/alt/doc/script/Functor.md

 # Functor

-A functor (abbreviation: fn) is a function [routine type](Routine.md) which is called to accomplish a specific task by processing the input data and generating a result, if any, in the output type as specified.
+A functor (abbreviation: fn) is a [function routine type](Routine.md) which is called to accomplish a specific task by processing the input data and generating a result, if any, in the output type as specified.
 A functor is always specified within a class, and the class is called the `enclosing class` of the functor.
-A functor type starts with the key word `fn`, followed by an input and output interface, and then a block of code.
+A functor starts with the key word `fn`, followed by an input and output interface, and then a block of code.
 Consider:
 ```altscript
 class Σ
 {